Skip to content

 Connector + stack coverage

-Depth across non-Microsoft apps Native, balanced Lags significantly for non-Microsoft integrations
+Depth across non-Microsoft apps Native, balanced Customers report limitations for non-Microsoft apps (Google Workspace, Salesforce, etc.)

-700+ connectors Many, but quality varies outside the MS ecosystem
+700+ connectors Many connectors, but reviewers note fewer features outside the Microsoft ecosystem

 AI + agents